Ohio police officer fatally shot in standoff with arson suspect

 CLICK HERE TO GET THE FOX NEWS APP

-At around 3:53 p.m.
-ET, officers noticed the suspect, wanted in an earlier vandalization and arson at a city cathedral, having a cigarette.
 After Stalker and at least one other officer approached the suspect, he brandished a firearm and entered a home.

 Police set up a perimeter and called in negotiators and swat teams.